taybenca/chitter_api_backend/README.md

 ### GET `/peeps`

-Returns a list of the last 50 peeps.
+Returns a list of the last 50 peeps in reverse chronological order.

 ```
 curl "https://chitter-backend-api.herokuapp.com/users"